 NFL Betting Lines

 If your team is the Pittsburgh Steelers, you’ll be able to find the different odds for bets every single week they’re in action.
 In addition, you can also find prop bets and futures bets for Pittsburgh too.
-Staying in line with the point spread, though, here’s an example to better help you understand exactly what will be going on.
+Staying in line with the point spread in football, though, here’s an example to better help you understand exactly what will be going on.

 When you check out one of our sportsbook partners, keeping the Steelers in mind, you might see a point spread that lists Pittsburgh at -4, and their opponent the LA Chargers have their number set at +4 for this particular matchup.